Vevay, Indiana

 Vevay (/ˈviːviː/ VEE-vee) is a town located in Jefferson Township and the county seat of Switzerland County, Indiana, United States, along the Ohio River.
-The population was 1,683 at the 2010 census.
+The population was 1,741 at the 2020 census.

 History

 The first settlers who arrived in 1802 were Swiss immigrants intending on cultivating grapes and producing wine.
 It was named after the Swiss town of Vevey.
 The town was platted in 1813.
 When Switzerland County was formed in 1814, Vevay was made the county seat.
+The Indiana town was spelled differently from the Swiss one in a failed attempt to have other Hoosiers pronounce the name the way the Swiss one was pronounced.

 The Vevay post office has been in operation since 1816.
 The community was incorporated as a town in 1836.
-Vevay collected a reputation of being home to the first commercial winery in the United States; However, the first certified commercial winery was established in Nicholasville, Kentucky in 1799 by Swiss immigrant John Dufour.
+Vevay collected a reputation of being home to the first commercial winery in the United States; However, the first certified commercial winery was established in Nicholasville, Kentucky, in 1799 by Swiss immigrant John Dufour.
 The Edward and George Cary Eggleston House, Old Hoosier Theatre, Benjamin Schenck Mansion, and Switzerland County Courthouse are listed on the National Register of Historic Places.